Meet the winner of our competition to design the Radio Times Royal Wedding cover

 Sydenham High Junior School, London

-St. Margaret of Scotaland Catholic Primary School, Luton
+St. Margaret of Scotland Catholic Primary School, Luton

 Howell’s School, Llandaff, Cardiff Rd, Cardiff